for Health Care Providers

 A decreased number of blood platelets (cells important for blood clotting).

-Sore patches in the mouth caused by the fungus Candida albicans.
+Patches in the mouth (sometimes painful) caused by the fungus Candida albicans.
 Thrush is one of the most frequent early symptoms or signs of an immune disorder.
 The fungus commonly lives in the mouth, but only causes problems when the body's resistance is reduced either by antibiotics that have reduced the number of competitive organisms in the mouth or by an immune deficiency such as HIV disease.

 A mass of glandular tissue (lymphoid organ) found in the upper chest under the breastbone in humans.
-The thymus is essential to the development of the body's system of immunity beginning in fetal life (i.e. before birth).
+The thymus is essential to the development of the body's system of immunity beginning in fetal life.
 The thymus processes white blood cells (lymphocytes), which kill foreign cells and stimulate other immune cells to produce antibodies.

 A collection of similar cells acting together to perform a particular function.
 There are four basic tissues in the body: epithelial, connective, muscle, and nerve.